Search the Health Library

 Read more about sarcoma research at Johns Hopkins.

-Ben is a fun-loving 13 year-old who enjoys skateboarding and playing the drums.
+Today, Ben is a fun-loving 18 year-old who enjoys skateboarding and playing the drums.
+But in January of 2006, at just 8 years old, Ben began experiencing hip pain and was diagnosed with Ewing’s sarcoma.
+When he shared his story with us, Ben was a 13.
 In January of 2006, Ben was diagnosed with Ewing’s Sarcoma, a rare cancer that is found in bones and soft tissue.
 He was 8 years old.
 Read more.

 Carla was fifteen years old, an active 10th grader who loved music and dancing, when she learned she had cancer.
 She was walking down the steps at home when her leg suddenly gave way.
 Her mother, Clara, knew something was wrong when her doctor at Wyman Park didn’t even ask for an x-ray.
 Instead the family was sent straight to Johns Hopkins Hospital, where they found out Carla had osteosarcoma.
 Read more.